phillipivan/companion-module-stagetec-xci/companion/HELP.md

 ### Note on use

 Since this module just listens for SNMP traps, it will not pickup the state of logic cells at the time of module initialisation.
-Initally all are initialised to false.
+On initialisation all are set to false.